SFTtech/nyan/doc/nyan.md

 * It is a patch iff `<Target>` is written in the definition or the object has a member `__patch__ : NyanObject`
   * The patch can only be applied for the specified object or any child of it
-  * A patch can have member `__parents_add__ : orderedset(NyanObject)`,
-    the `[+AdditionalParent, ...]` syntax constructs it
-  * It is used to add new objects the target should inherit from when the patch is applied
+  * A patch can add a new inheritance parent to the target
+    * Done with the `[+AdditionalParent, ...]` syntax, which just creates a member `__parents_add__ : orderedset(NyanObject)`
     * This can be used to inject a "middle object" in between two inheriting objects, because the multi inheritance linearization resolves the order
       * Imagine something like `TentacleMonster -> Unit`
       * What we now want is `TentacleMonster -> MonsterBase -> Unit`
       * What we do first is create `MonsterBase -> Unit`
-    * What we next is patch `TentacleMonster -> Unit, MonsterBase` with `+`
+      * After applying a patch with `+MonsterBase` it is `TentacleMonster -> Unit, MonsterBase`
       * The linearization will result in `TentacleMonster -> MonsterBase -> Unit`
 * The patch will fail to be loaded if:
   * The patch target is not known
   * Any of changed members is not present in the patch target